camunda/camunda-docs/docs/components/connectors/custom-built-connectors/connector-sdk.md

 ---
 id: connector-sdk
 title: Connector SDK
-description: Send messages to RabbitMQ from your BPMN process using the RabbitMQ Connector.
-The Connector SDK allows you to develop custom Connectors using Java code.
+description: The Connector SDK allows you to develop custom Connectors using Java code.
+Focus on the logic of the Connector, test it locally, and reuse its runtime logic..
 ---

 import Tabs from "@theme/Tabs";